Frequently Asked Questions

 Can you show me some RAW files?

 Right now, almost everything we've posted has been a framegrab from video.
 We are still revising our Intermediate Sensor components (the diffusion glass + collimator elements) and we don't want to share original RAWs until we have our final components ready.
-However, we do have one sample to show, but PLEASE keep in mind the in-progress nature of the sensor.
+However, we do have one sample to show, but please keep in mind the in-progress nature of the sensor.
+The production parts should be cleaner and exhibit higher resolution.

 F-Zero Comparison Image